Middle Ear Infection FAQs (Acute Otitis Media)

 Antibiotic choice should be based on effectiveness, patient-specific needs like allergies, taste or dosage form preference, dosing convenience and cost.
 It’s important to remember that although most antibiotics used for ear infections are very safe, there may still be side effects such as diarrhea or rash from antibiotic use.

-Some doctors may recommend a "wait-and-see" approach for certain children, for example:
+Some doctors may recommend a "wait-and-see" approach for certain children with ear infections, for example:

 - if the child is otherwise healthy